board of directors

 -

-Michelle Stampe, Member at Large
+Michelle Stampe, Secretary

 Michelle is a lifelong rider who believes the best trails tell a story, showcasing the local style and culture of a town.
 Awesome trails are infused with history, continuity, intention, and of course, some welcome surprises.
 She brings practical, hands-on experience maintaining local Forest Service trails and combines it with a professional background in development and writing.
 At STC, she’s focused on helping shape a sustainable trail ecosystem in the Black Hills—one that honors the soul and creativity of old-school lines while unlocking bigger budgets, greater access, and even more community stoke.
 Her goal is to bring thoughtful stewardship to the decision-making table and keep the ride close to home for everyone.